Universal sequences for the order-automorphisms of the rationals: Preliminaries

 We denote the \emph{conjugate} $f^{-1}gf$ by $g^f$, and the \emph{commutator} $f^{-1}g^{-1}fg$ of $f$ and $g$ by $[f,g]$.
 The \emph{support} of $f\in \aut(\Q, \leq)$ is defined and denoted as:

 and the \emph{fix} of $f$ is just $\fix(f)=\Q\setminus \supp(f)$.
 If $X$ is a subset of $\Q$, then we define the \emph{pointwise stabiliser} of $X$ in $\autq$ by

 The \emph{restriction} of an order-automorphism $f$ to a set $X$ is denoted $f|_X$.
 If $f$ setwise stabilises $X$, i.e. $(X)f=X$, then $f|_X\in \aut(X, \leq)$.
-It is well-known that every element of $\autq$ (or any Polish group with a comeagre conjugacy class) is a commutator; \cite{Kechris2007aa}, \cite{Truss1992aa}.
+It is well-known that every element of $\autq$ (or any Polish group with a comeagre conjugacy class) is a commutator; \cite[Theorem 2F]{Glass1981aa}, \cite{Holland1963aa}, \cite{Kechris2007aa}, \cite{Truss1992aa}.

-If $U$ is a set, then we denote the set of sequences over $U$ by $U^\N$.
-If additionally $U$ is a group, then we use $U^\N$ to denote the set of sequences over $U$ with componentwise multiplication.
+If $U$ is a set, then we denote the set of sequences of elements of $U$ by $U^\N$.
+If additionally $U$ is a group, then we use $U^\N$ to denote the set of sequences of elements of $U$ with componentwise multiplication.

 \begin{prop} Let $S$ be a semigroup, let $U$ and $V$ be subsets of $S$, and let $\Sq{u_n}$, $\Sq{v_n}$ be sequences of words over some alphabet $A$.
-Then the following hold: \begin{enumerate}[\rm (i)] \item if $\Sq{u_n}$ is a universal sequence for $U$ over $S$, then so is every subsequence of $\Sq{u_n}$;
+Then the following hold: \begin{enumerate}[\rm (i)] \item if $\Sq{u_n}$ is universal for $U$ as a subset of $S$, then so is every subsequence of $\Sq{u_n}$;